 Let's look at two examples of powered loudspeakers that have mic inputs:

-The first is the Yorkville YX15PC, a 15-inch 300 Watt powered loudspeaker (link to check the price on Amazon).
-Let’s take a look at the rear inputs of this loudspeaker:
+The first is the Yorkville YX15PC, a 15-inch 300 Watt powered loudspeaker.
+Let's take a look at the rear inputs of this loudspeaker:

-The second is the Electro-Voice ELX200-12P, a 12-inch 1200 Watt 2-way powered loudspeaker (link to check the price on Amazon).
-Let’s take a look at the rear inputs of this loudspeaker:
+The second is the Electro-Voice ELX200-12P, a 12-inch 1200 Watt 2-way powered loudspeaker.
+Let's take a look at the rear inputs of this loudspeaker:

 Here we see two combination inputs (XLR and 1/4″ TRS) that accept both line level signal and mic level signal.